720 Making a public interest disclosure

 Phone: (07) 3514 3648

-4.7 A person must not intentionally make false and misleading disclosures.
-Discloser protections are not extended to those who intentionally make a PID that they know is false.
-The Public Interest Disclosure Act 2010 (Qld) imposes sentences of up to two years imprisonment for such offences and, in addition, an employee who makes a false, misleading or vexatious disclosure may be subject to disciplinary action.
+4.12 A person must not intentionally make false and misleading disclosures.
+Discloser protections are not extended to those who intentionally make a PID that they know is false or misleading.
+The Public Interest Disclosure Act 2010 (Qld) imposes sentences of up to two years imprisonment for such offences and, in addition, an employee who makes a false, misleading or vexatious disclosure may be subject to disciplinary action under the Disciplinary Procedure.

-4.8 Under the Public Interest Disclosure Act 2010 (Qld) a discloser may make a PID to a journalist if they have already made essentially the same disclosure to a public sector entity that is a 'proper authority' and:
+4.13 Under the Public Interest Disclosure Act 2010 (Qld) a discloser may make a PID to a journalist if a valid PID was initially made to a proper authority and the proper authority:

 Assessment and Management of Public Interest Disclosures: